Anthora

-The Anthora is a design for a disposable paper cup for coffee that has become iconic of New York City daily life.
+The Anthora is a design for a disposable paper cup for coffee.
+The design is known for its association with New York City.

 History

 The cup was originally designed by Leslie Buck of the Sherri Cup Company in 1963, to appeal to Greek-owned coffee shops in New York City, and was later much copied by other companies.
 Sherri was later acquired by the Solo Cup Company, which in turn was acquired by Dart Container in 2012.
 The name is said to come from Buck's Eastern European-accented pronunciation of the word amphora.

 Sales of the cup reached 500 million in 1994 at its peak, and fell to about 200 million cups annually by 2005.
 At its peak, up to 15 million cups were used monthly.
 One New York Times writer in 1995 called the Anthora "perhaps the most successful cup in history".
 Solo halted production in 2006, but continued to license the design.
 By 2007, it was mentioned in passing in a New York Times television review as "one of those endangered artifacts".
 Production restarted in 2015.

 Buck never received royalties from his design, but as a salesman he was well-remunerated for the product's success.
 When he retired from Sherri Cup Company in 1992, he was presented with 10,000 Anthoras printed with a testimonial inscription.
-After Buck's death in 2010, a New York Times writer described the motto on the cup as having "welcome intimations of tenderness, succor and humility".
+After Buck's death in 2010, a New York Times writer described the motto on the cup as having "welcome intimations of tenderness, succor, and humility".